Helping children and adults to cope with difficult events

 Volunteering or supporting in any way you can have an empowering effect.
 The work may or may not, be related to the event.

 Joining or creating a group with a clear task will help focus effort and create a sense of community.
 Anything is better than nothing.
 Taking food or clothes to shelters, raising money, coaching kids to deal with their emotions or helping with other tasks.
 All will contribute to a sense of focus and purpose.

 4- Get moving

 Encourage children and adults to move physically; it can be through exercising or long walks.
 This is more cruicial during life coaching for children sessions.
 They need the constant distractions to prevent the emotions from building up.

 If exercising alone, focus your attention on how your body is responding to the exercise.
 Keep your eyes focused in narrow areas (on trees at the side walk).

 If exercising in a group, be aware and respectful of everybody’s emotions.

 5- Self-regulate your emotions

 Small things can trigger powerful emotions.
-Another time the feelings slowly build up over time.
+Also, the feelings can slowly build up over time.
 Be aware of how you and the people around you might be feeling.

-Use conscious breathing, slow and deep, in through the nose, out through the mouth for a few minutes.
-Focus your attention, when you are breathing, on in a single item in the room.
+Use conscious breathing.
+Breath in slow and deep through the nose and exhale through the mouth for a few minutes.
+When you are breathing, focus your attention on a single item in the room.